jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Well designed and written code doesn't require much maintenance.
 Software developers are constantly thrust into the poorly designed and written code to fix bugs and add new features.
 Thus is our curse.
 We're constantly exposed to bad code but rarely good code._ ― Jim Humelsine

-_No matter how slow you are writing clean code, you will always be slower if you make a mess._ — Bob Martin
+_No matter how slow you are writing clean code, you will always be slower if you make a mess._ — Robert C. Martin

 _All public elements of a design together make up its interface, and the name of each of those elements presents an opportunity to reveal the intention of the design._ ― Eric Evans